toshiro-en-miyamoto/kotlin/courses/courses.md

 ## Android Basics with Compose (100 hours)

+The Android Basics with Compose is consisted of 8 units:

 Unit1: Your first Android app (10 hours, 2024/09/28 - )
 - Introduction to Kotlin (3 hours, 2024/09/28 - 09/30)
 - Setup Android Studio (4 hours, 2024/10/01 - 10/04)